Use Windows 10 templates to configure group policy settings in Microsoft Intune

 Select any setting.
-For example, select Allow file downloads.
+For example, filter on Office, and select Activate Restricted Browsing.
 A detailed description of the setting is shown.
-Choose to Enable, Disable, or leave the setting as Not configured (default).
-The detailed description also explains what happens when you choose Enable, Disable, or Not configured.
+Choose Enabled, Disabled, or leave the setting as Not configured (default).
+The detailed description also explains what happens when you choose Enabled, Disabled, or Not configured.

 Select OK to save your changes.